sebastianspicker/dietrich/README.md

 dietrich documents maintained build commands, known limits, and remaining work.

 ## Status
-Lifecycle stage: maintenance.
+Lifecycle stage: core-build-out.
 The useful early notes have been carried forward.

 ## Development
 - Aligned local and CI checks for workbench.